+- A short call is when an options writer doesn’t own the position represented by their options contract.
+A short call means you’re betting price will drop.
 A short call is another term for selling a call.
 When it comes to options trading, there are different names for the same strategy.
-Watch our video above on how to trade them.
-Read More

 Seems like overkill right?
 Why have multiple names for the same strategy?
 While there’s no easy answer for that, our trading service makes sure to cover each name so you have the knowledge.